tharu-dilmini/ML-Model-Inference-with-FastAPI/README.md

 # ML-Model-Inference-with-FastAPI
-Iris Classification API
+✅Iris Classification API

-Problem Description
+✅Problem Description

 This project implements a FastAPI application for classifying Iris flower species (setosa, versicolor, virginica) based on four numerical features: sepal length, sepal width, petal length, and petal width.
 The model is trained on the Iris dataset provided in Iris.csv.

-Model Choice Justification
+✅Model Choice Justification

 A RandomForestClassifier was chosen due to its: